Darlene

 It was a gigantic cavern, perhaps a hundred yards in both length and width and at least fifty feet in height.
 Artificial lighting, not harmful to vampires, illuminated the huge expanse to show how Abe had smoothed the rocks along the sides to resemble the inside walls of a house.
 The cavern floor had been turned into a small meadowland . . . rich, green grass everywhere.
 In the center of the expanse, a small rock formation boasted fresh spring water spouting from the top and gurgling like a small mountain stream.
 And to top it all off, parked right next to the spring was Darlene's motorhome, a power cord coming from God knows where plugged into its side.

-"I can't believe this!"
-Darlene said almost in a sigh of astonishment.
-"Is there anything you're not capable of?"
+not capable of?"
 Examining her new home more thoroughly, Darlene saw that there was another small chamber at the far end of the cavern.
 It was an area about twenty foot square.
 It was very luxuriously made up with all the necessities of vampire life and it was also very clear to Darlene that this was intended to be Vampra's living quarters . . . her cell.
 The gate at its entrance, along with its very tightly woven steel links was enough proof of that.

 "IF YOU WISH, YOU AND YOUR COUSIN MAY STAY HERE THROUGHOUT ETERNITY.
 WITH THE AID OF CAPTAIN LONG'S OFFICERS ACTING AS GUARDS, YOU WILL BE COMPLETELY SAFE.
 NO ONE WILL HARM EITHER YOU OR YOUR COUSIN."